web-platform-tests/rfcs/rfcs/llm_policy.md

 ### Encouraging low-value contributions

 All but the most restrictive policy could be interpreted as an invitation to take shortcuts which undermine the quality of contributions.
+Any permissive policy might be taken as encouragement to rely on fallible tools (LLMs are particularly susceptible to certain kinds of test-writing errors, such as over-fitting and fabrication).

 However, it will not be possible to strictly enforce any policy.
 It inevitably falls on contributors to follow rules and for administrators to police